DiRAC-Training/FM001-Bash-command-line/_episodes/00-hpc-intro.md

 >
 > How do you think using a large-scale computing system will be different from
 > using your laptop?
 Think about some differences you may
-> already know about, and some differences/difficulties you imagine you may run
+> already know about and some differences/difficulties you imagine you may run
 > into.
 {: .challenge}

 ## The Command Line

-Using HPC systems often involves the use of a shell through a command line interface (CLI) and either specialized software or programming techniques.
+Using HPC systems often involves the use of a shell through a command line interface (CLI) and either specialised software or programming techniques.
 The shell is a program with the special role of running other programs rather than performing calculations or similar tasks itself; it is called “the shell” because it encloses the operating system in order to hide some of its complexity and make it simpler to interact with.
 The user types commands that are sent to the shell, which then figures out what commands to run and orders the computer to execute them.
 The most popular Unix shell is Bash, the Bourne Again SHell (so-called because it's derived from a shell written by Stephen Bourne).
 Bash is the default shell on most modern implementations of Unix and in most packages that provide Unix-like tools for Windows.

 Interacting with the shell is done via a CLI on most HPC systems.
 In the earliest days of computing, the only way to interact with